mobify/mobifyjs/www/docs/image-resizing.md

 title: Resizing Images with Mobify.js
 ---

+**This is a [Mobify Cloud](https://cloud.mobify.com/) feature, you must be a Mobify Cloud user to use image resizing with Mobify.js**

+# Resizing Images with Mobify.js

 Mobify provides an image resizing web-service.
 Serving images of appropriate size and quality to mobile users can drastically improve load and rendering time for image heavy pages.
-Images retrieved through the service are automatically cached in the Mobile Cloud's Content Distribution Network, for speedy retrieval around the globe.
+Images retrieved through the service are automatically cached in the Mobify Cloud's Content Distribution Network, for speedy retrieval around the globe.

 For basic usage, simply prepend the host `ir0.mobify.com` to existing